harshsaple/Let-The-Ambulance-Pass/README.md

 ## Use of INRIX Technologies

-- **API Integration:** Efficient use of INRIX's APIs to determine optimal routes and real-time traffic management.
+- **API Integration:** Efficient use of INRIX's APIs to determine optimal routes and traffic management.
 - **Advantage:** The use of INRIX technologies enhances the system's accuracy and reliability.

 ## Project Completeness

-- **Demo Availability:** A fully functional demo illustrating all major functionalities.
+- **Demo Availability:** A fully functional demo illustrating all major functionalities:
+    # To Run the application locally, clone the above project and run the below command
+        1) python template.py
 - **User Flow:** Seamless user experience, allowing users to complete actions without significant obstacles.

 ## Marketability